 Throughout their training in critical historical inquiry, students will reflect on their impressions of primary and secondary sources.
-In discussions and written assignments, they will document their thoughts on and reactions to course content, and more broadly, on how the themes of Asian migration and identities impact their own lives.
-In their capstone project, the self-reflection essay requires students to reflect on their own journey, as a student, researcher, and interviewer, in understanding how the world is interconnected, and how the relationship between migration and identity relate to their own lives.
+In their Active Reading Journals, they will document their thoughts on and reactions to course content, and more broadly, on how the themes of Asian migration and identities impact their own lives.
+In maintaining a consistent writing routine, students will be able to trace their own intellectual trajectory and development over the course of the semester.
+Finally, in their capstone project, the self-reflection essay requires students to reflect on their own journey, as a student, researcher, and interviewer, in understanding how the world is interconnected, and how the relationship between migration and identity relate to their own lives.